F5Networks/f5-azure-arm-templates/experimental/failover/same-net/via-api/n-nic/new-stack/bigiq/README.md

 - This template now supports associating Azure NIC IP configurations with up to two BIG-IP traffic groups, allowing each BIG-IP VE device to process traffic for applications associated with the traffic group for which the device is active.
 See [Traffic Group Configuration](#traffic-group-configuration) for instructions.
 - Persistence and connection mirroring are now supported in this template.
 It also supports mirroring of APM sessions.
 - The BIG-IP VE failover log can be found at **/var/log/cloud/azure/failover.log**.
+- When you deploy this failover template, you may receive an error due to existing error logs in failover.log (*Long running operation failed with error: An error occurred*).
+This is a known issue and comes from the Microsoft Azure API when it takes longer than expected to send/retrieve requests.
+The processes will complete despite these error messages.
 - When configuring the template, you have the option of selecting 0 (zero) public IP addresses.
 If you select 0 public IP addresses, the BIG-IP systems **will not** create any additional IP configurations on the Azure network interfaces; however, failover of UDR next hop is still supported.
 If you create IP configurations post-deployment and would like them to failover, see the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - See the [Update Secret](#updating-encrypted-files) section for details on how to update the service principal located in ***/config/cloud/.azCredentials** if it changes during the lifetime of the deployment.
 - This template may deploy additional NICs using the parameter **numberOfAdditionalNics**, if doing so it will preconfigure the BIG-IP VLAN(s) and place the interfaces into the corresponding VLAN based on the subnet name(s) provided in the parameter **additionalNicLocation**.
 Be aware that after the template deploys, the BIG-IP self IP address(es) need to be created that correspond to the Azure IP Config object for that NIC.
 You must also set the IP Config object to a **static** address instead of **dynamic** to ensure it does not change on reboot.